Randomization Inference beyond the Sharp Null: Bounded Null Hypotheses and Quantiles of Individual Treatment Effects: Randomization test for quantiles of individual treatment effects

 Moreover, it has at least $1-\alpha$ probability to cover the true individual treatment effects $\bm{\tau}$, i.e.,

 \end{theorem}

 From Theorem \ref{thm:simultaneous_valid}, in practice, we can simultaneously construct confidence intervals for all quantiles of individual effects, or equivalently numbers of units with effects larger than any threshold.
-Moreover, these confidence intervals can be conveniently visualized, as illustrated in detail in Section \ref{sec:simu_visual}.

-\begin{rmk} {\lxr Note that the confidence interval for the maximum effect is the same as that under usual randomization inference with additive effects.
-By the simultaneous validity in Theorem \ref{thm:simultaneous_valid}, we can get confidence intervals on all quantiles of individual effects as free lunches, because these additional intervals will not reduce our confidence levels. } \end{rmk}
+These intervals for individual effects are simply projections (summaries) of the complex confidence set in \eqref{eq:joint_set} of possible individual treatment effect vectors.
+Moreover, these confidence intervals can be conveniently visualized, as illustrated in Section \ref{sec:moti_example} using Figure \ref{fig:conf_profession}(b).
+Note that the confidence interval for the maximum individual effect is the same as that under usual randomization inference with a constant treatment effects assumption.
+By the simultaneous validity in Theorem \ref{thm:simultaneous_valid}, we can get confidence intervals on all quantiles of individual effects as free lunches, because these additional intervals will not reduce our confidence levels.